- Brand name

 If you take too much (Overdose):

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to the emergency department at your nearest hospital, if you think that you or anyone else may have taken too much CODALGIN FORTE or CODALGIN.
+Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to the emergency department at your nearest hospital, if you think that you or anyone else may have taken too much CODALGIN FORTE.
 Do this even if there are no signs of discomfort or poisoning because of the risk of delayed, serious liver damage.
 Also report any other medicine (including any barbiturates or narcotics) or alcohol which has been taken.
 You may need urgent medical attention.

 Keep telephone numbers for these places handy.

 If you take too much CODALGIN FORTE you may have the following symptoms: weakness, dizziness, lethargy, nausea, vomiting, sweating, mental confusion and hypotension.

 Use these products exactly as directed by a pharmacist or as your doctor has prescribed.